comychitz/knowledge/programming/fundamentals/README.md

 The precise use of asymptotic notation is abused because big O notation isn't completely accurate in all contexts.
 Technically, Big O gives the upper asymptotic bound, Big Omega gives the lower bound, and Big Theta gives both.
+* Θ-notation bounds a function to within constant factors.
+* *O*-notation gives an upper bound for a function to within a constant factor.
+* Ω-notation gives a lower bound for a function to within a constant factor.

+"When we look at input size large enough to make only the order of growth of the running time relevant, we are studying the *asymptotic* efficiency of algorithms.
+That is, we are concerned with how the running time of an algorithm increases with the size of the input *in the limit*, as the size of the input increases without bound. **Usually, an algorithm that is asymptotically more efficient will be the best choice for all but very small inputs.**"

 | Notation | Name | Notes |
 |---|---|---|